uptownkat/Maggie-Portfolio/SQL/Projects/Hospital/README.report.md

 # Hospital Efficiency Project

 ##     Overview
-In this project I used SQL to explore several datasets related to a hospital network.
-These included data on patient admissions, physician performance and regional demographics.
-The goal of this diagnostic analystics project to extract as much data to garner to provide any insights and direction on ways to improve patient care and optimize hospital performance.
+This is a diagnostic analytics project using SQL to explore several issues related to the work within a hospital network in Canada.
+The datasets provide information on  patient diagnosis, length of admissions, physician performance, regional demographics, to name a few.
+The goal here was to garner insights as much insights from these data sets to establish recommendations and implications as it relates to improving patient care and physician performance, and optimization of hospital operations.

 ###    Issues to Solve